-Our solutions automate the end-to-end indirect tax processes for enterprises with complex tax operations and audit risk.
-Our software includes tax determination, compliance and reporting, tax data management and document management tools, as well as pre-built integrations to major business applications.
-Customers can license these solutions individually or as part of a broader suite and can choose the delivery model that best aligns to their enterprise technology environments.
+Our Vertex solutions can automate the end-to-end indirect tax processes for all companies with complex tax operations and audit risk.
+Our software includes tax determination, compliance and reporting, tax data management and document management tools, analytics and insights, as well as pre-built integrations to major business applications.
+Customers can utilize these solutions individually or as part of a broader suite and can choose the delivery model that best aligns to their enterprise technology environments.